seanmiddleditch/nanofmt/docs/faq.rst

 Why??
 -----

-Because.

-More seriously, the author works on a team (and has worked on numerous teams) that have strong cultural tendencies to prefering ``snprintf`` for all string formatting.
+The author has worked on multiples teams in the AAA games industry that have strong cultural tendencies to prefering ``snprintf`` for all string formatting.
 Reasons cited are usually something like:

 - Minimizing dependencies, as a reason not to use `fmtlib`_.